 Capacity – a sorcerer’s internal storage capacity for the Spire’s energy

-All three factors (era, race and individual) played into both rate and capacity.
+All four talent factors (era, race, genes, and luck) played into both rate and capacity.

 Pulling off a successful spell requires a certain amount of grit and determination to see it through.
 Tremendous willpower, the ability to concentrate on your objective during times of extreme adversity, was the hallmark of high sorcery.